nhmvienna/MysteriousAbominableYeti/README.md

 #### install Platformio-ide-terminal

-As a very first step we are going to install the ESSENTIAL Platformio-ide-terminal pacakge, which adds a fully functioning terminal to your ATOM editor.
+As a very first step, we are going to install the ESSENTIAL `Platformio-ide-terminal` pacakge, which adds a fully functioning terminal to your ATOM editor.

 Go to your terminal and type